heimdallrj/x-in-a-nutshell/golang.md

 #### Functions
 - Parts of a function
 #### fizzBuzz
-Exercise 5.01: Creating a Function to Print Salesperson
+- Creating a simple Function
 - Expectation Ratings from the Number of Items Sold
 #### Parameters
   - The Difference between an Argument and a Parameter